SuberBAbdi/SCC-Robotic-Arm/README.md

 ---

-Made with Python, C++, stepper motors and a pencil
+Made with Python, C++, stepper motors and a pencil (*it is unknown if the current version of code works due to hardware failure)